Assessing fault-tolerant quantum advantage for $k$-SAT with structure: Introduction

 \item When the objective is to \emph{find} a solution within a single day, we find that only Grover's algorithm has the potential to outperform classical algorithms.
 However, this occurs only in a very limited regime and only when using $T$-depth.
 We show that if current quantum algorithms are restricted from using such parallelization, there is no potential for a speedup that is useful within a one-day computing limit.
 We further argue that even with improved heuristics, the potential for quantum backtracking algorithms remains limited. \end{itemize}

+\paragraph{Related work} There are several lines of work that aim to assess the performance of quantum algorithms beyond standard worst-case asymptotic analysis.
+Since we cannot (yet) run or simulate quantum algorithms on large, arbitrary inputs, each of these approaches proposes a different way to work around this limitation.

+Above, we already mentioned a number of works, conceptually similar to ours, that fall under the umbrella of \emph{hybrid benchmarking}~\cite{cade2022quantum, cade2023quantifying, campbell2019applying, ammann2023realistic}.
+These works parametrise complexity upper bounds of quantum algorithms in terms of additional, efficiently computable features of the input, yielding much tighter expressions.
+Whenever these features can be computed classically, one can evaluate the quantum complexity on arbitrary inputs.
+However, computing the features typically requires solving the problem classically, so this approach is particularly suitable for problems where the quantum advantage is expected to be small (for instance, polynomial).
+A related work studies the performance of the Grover Quantum Approximate Optimization Algorithm on random 3-SAT instances, giving numerical evidence for a quadratic speed-up over classical random sampling~\cite{zhang2024grover}.
+The authors already note, however, that this advantage is expected to diminish when compared to practical classical SAT solvers, except perhaps on highly unstructured instances---an observation consistent with our conclusions.

+Another approach is to simulate quantum algorithms directly at the circuit level.
+For exact simulation (i.e., state-vector simulation), the required memory scales exponentially with the number of qubits, which already limits the size of the classical problem instances one can explore: solving an $n$-bit CSP with a quantum algorithm requires at least $n$ qubits merely to write down the output string, making large-scale simulations infeasible.
+Approximate simulation methods, such as tensor-network techniques~\cite{markov2008simulating}, can handle somewhat larger instances, but only when the quantum computation generates limited entanglement.
+Generally, deeper circuits tend to produce higher entanglement, and since the algorithms we study have very large circuit depth, we expect these methods to perform poorly on the instances we consider (although it may still be worthwhile to test this).

-\paragraph{Organisation of paper} in the next section, we introduce the studied algorithms and derive explicit expressions for their query complexity, introduce the distributions of SAT instances that we study, and motivate our cost model for the quantum algorithms (which we alter slightly from Ref.~\cite{campbell2019applying}).
+\paragraph{Organisation of paper} In the next section, we introduce the studied algorithms and for each provide a query complexity upper bound, we then introduce the distributions of SAT instances that we study, and motivate our cost model for the quantum algorithms (which we alter slightly from Ref.~\cite{campbell2019applying}).
 In the section after, we present our results: the observed complexity of the various algorithm on SAT instances with increasing structure.
 In the final section we conclude.